Governance

 Geopolitical Risks

 Bridgestone has approximately 130 manufacturing plants and R&D facilities worldwide and operates in more than 150 countries and regions.
 This extensive global presence exposes Bridgestone to risks stemming from changes in geopolitical situations, such as elections, trade wars, military actions, and societal conflicts and disputes.
 These incidents, categorized within geopolitical and societal conflicts, could disrupt logistics and trade, cause price increases, impact the availability of raw materials, utilities, or intermediates, and result in sanctions or otherwise impact operations.
-Examples include the ongoing Russian invasion of Ukraine, strained relations between Russia and NATO countries, potential conflicts between China and Taiwan, a change in American trade and foreign relations policies, and the continuing conflict in the Middle East.
+Examples include possible fundamental changes in multilateral institutions such as the United Nations and NATO, potential conflicts in the Taiwan Straits, volatility in American trade and foreign relations policies, and the continuing conflict in the Middle East.

 The risks posed by such geopolitical disputes can have significant implications for Bridgestone’s business operations, leading to operational disruptions, reduced income, increased expenses, and potential impacts on the safety of employees and customers.
-To address geopolitical risks, Bridgestone has established a Global Geopolitical Risk Working Group responsible for continuously monitoring international tensions, political and economic situations, regulatory trends, and other factors that may disrupt business operations and impact employees and business partners.
-The team conducts sensing and analyses of business impacts when risks materialize and examines and executes measures to mitigate these impacts.
+To address geopolitical risks, the GMRC Sensing Function continuously monitors international tensions, political and economic situations, regulatory trends, and other factors that may impact Bridgestone’s people, assets, business, or reputation.
+The Sensing Function coordinates with the full GMRC, other global committees and functions, and G-EXCO to ensure that these risks are being actively managed and mitigated by teams of people with the appropriate skill sets.

 IT security/Cyber risks